MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector.md

 <br>

-This post will go over the process of making a DLL's memory mostly invisible through nested page table manipulation.
+This post will go over the process of injecting a DLL and making its memory mostly invisible through nested page table manipulation.

 <br>

-&emsp;&emsp;It's called 2D injector, because if a linear address space is one-dimensional, wouldn't two coexisting memory mappings at the same address be two dimensions? lol
+&emsp;&emsp;

 <br>

-**[SIMPLE DIAGRAM OF 2D INJECTOR HERE]**
+*It's called 2D injector, because if a linear address space is one-dimensional, wouldn't two coexisting memory mappings at the same address be two dimensions? lol*

 <br>